 What kind of salary can I expect to earn Teaching English in China?

-A general rule of thumb to follow is those teaching adults ambien will have a lower salary than teaching kids.
+A general rule of thumb to follow is those how do i order tramadol teaching adults ambien will have a lower salary than teaching kids.
 Also, between different types of jobs teaching kids, a person teaching a subject would probably earn the highest, as it requires a specific major in correlation to the subject you are teaching, while teaching at a public school would pay the least as it is the easiest job with almost no lesson planning.
 If you needed more advice on the type of job to pick, you can ask our recruiters about Teaching English in China advice.

 Again, because our favorite city is Shenzhen, We have listed a chart of how much salary you can expect to earn Teaching English in Shenzhen.
 This is based on the Teaching English in China salary 2017 and 2018 average in Shenzhen China.